EmeraldIngot/dontdie-minecraft/README.md

 A python program that causes your computer to bluescreen whenever you die in Minecraft

 # Requirements
+***Be sure to right click and run this program as administrator or else it won't work!***

-Don't Die only works on Windows right now, but I thinking about porting it to other operating systems
+Don't Die only works on Windows right now, but I'm thinking about porting it to other operating systems

 Requires Python 3.9 or later to run